gwax/www-gwax/posts/2004/02/my-hagakure-is-abridged.rst

-I recently decided to reread my copy of Hagakure: The Book of the Samurai by Yamamoto Tsunetomo (I have the William Scott Wilson translation) and in reading the Foreward I discovered that it's an abridged version.
+I recently decided to reread my copy of Hagakure: The Book of the Samurai by Yamamoto Tsunetomo (I have the William Scott Wilson translation) and in reading the Foreword I discovered that it's an abridged version.
 William Scott Wilson decided only to publish about 300 of the roughly 1300 passages in the actual Hagakure.
 Mister Wilson has done a very good job of choosing ~300 exceptional passages, but it